 I have to at least read materials and reports to keep u with this investment, a monthly review should be sufficient

-Where we are not putting our money in?
+Where are we not putting our money in?

 As this is a short-term investment, we are not looking for

-i) Stocks and stock derivatives – Because, in short duration they are extremely unpredictable.
-Also, stocks require active fund management and that needs a lot of time.
+i) Stocks and stock derivatives – Because, in short duration, they are extremely unpredictable.
+Also, stocks require active fund management, and that needs a lot of time.

-iii) Money market/muni bonds – They offer extremely low-interest and in 2 years our investment would rather see depreciation if we choose this option.
+iii) Money market/muni bonds – They offer extremely low interest and in 2 years our investment would rather see depreciation if we choose this option.

 Remember there are many ways to do things right and many ways to do things wrong.
-Do not blindly follow me, or any other expert, your knowledge and your financial skills, situation and goals may be completely different than ours.
+Do not blindly follow me, or any other expert, your knowledge and your financial skills, situation, and goals may be completely different than ours.

 But, I know many folks who make a lot of money using futures and options trading.
-I have also seen people losing money due to wrong execution of trading strategy.
+I have also seen people losing money due to the wrong execution of trading strategy.

 So, to summarize, if you want to invest some money now, answer these questions about your investment goal

-- Is it for short-term or Long-term?
+- Is it for the short-term or long-term?

-|Rate of return in last 100 years
+|Rate of return in the last 100 years

-|Real Estate||Can’t be calculated due to cost of maintenance is a non-measurable factor.
+|Can’t be calculated due to the cost of maintenance is a non-measurable factor.

 CNN Money has a great tool that gives automatic investment recommendations based on your input, such as the number of years, risk appetite, and offensive vs. defensive investment strategy.
 When I did plot my conservative investment need, I came up with this suggestion.